 2.1 Head teachers have a legal duty under the School Standards and Framework Act 1998 and Education & Inspections Act 2006 (sec 89) to draw up procedures to prevent bullying among students and to bring these procedures to the attention of staff, parents and students.
-The Equality Act 2010 legally protects people from discrimination of any sort.
+The Equality Act 2010 legally protects people from discrimination of any sort 2.2 Greenvale school follows anti-discrimination laws and adheres to national guidance.
+This means that staff must act to prevent discrimination, harassment and victimisation within the school.